rwblickhan/astro-rwblickhan.org/src/content/technical/vscode-plugins.md

 Fair warning: this plugin does clobber a few standard VS Code hotkeys, like Cmd-B to open the side panel.
 I had to move around a few hotkeys as a result.

-## Bookmarks

-[Bookmarks](https://marketplace.visualstudio.com/items/alefragnani.Bookmarks) adds line-based bookmarks, similar to vim's [marks](https://vimhelp.org/motion.txt.html#mark), which make it easy to jump between locations in a codebase.
-They're even cached to a file and able to survive formatting a file, which is not true of, say, VSCodeVim's marks emulation.
-Typically, I show the bookmarks panel in the (otherwise-unused) right panel.
-I set up the Cmd-k/m chord to mark the current line as a bookmark and the Cmd-k/o chord to open the bookmarks fuzzy-finder.

 ## Auto Rename Tag

 [This extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) does exactly what it says on the tin - if you edit one half of an HTML or XML tag, it will automatically rename the paired tag.
 I think VS Code actually has this built-in now, but *only* for files with the HTML extension - Auto Rename Tag is perfectly happy operating on `.astro` or `.tsx` files as well.